arthur-debert/dotcat/zsh/README.md

 This directory contains ZSH completion scripts for the `dotcat` command.

-These completion files are included when you install the dotcat package.
+These completion files are included when you install the dotcat package and are automatically installed during the pip installation process.

 ## Files